 General Instructions.
-In addition to these specific instructions, you should also use the 2012 General Instructions for Certain Information Returns.
+In addition to these specific instructions, you should also use the 2016 General Instructions for Certain Information Returns.
 Those general instructions include information about the following topics.

-- · Backup withholding.

-- Electronic reporting requirements.

-- Penalties.

 - Who must file (nominee/middleman).

 - When and where to file.

-- Taxpayer identification numbers.

-- Statements to recipients.
+- Electronic reporting requirements.

 - Corrected and void returns.

+- · Statements to recipients.

+- · Taxpayer identification numbers.

+- · Backup withholding.

+- · Penalties.

 - Other general topics.